groupby/elements-view/README.md

 ```

 ## Setup
-Run the `./scripts/setup.sh` script to build all of the SFX-View packages.
+Run the `./scripts/setup.sh` script to build all of the Elements-View packages.
 ```sh
   ./scripts/setup.sh
 ```

 ## Commands
-The following commands are run in the context of an individual package contained within the SFX-View monorepo.
+The following commands are run in the context of an individual package contained within the Elements-View monorepo.
 The individual Web component packages can be found within the [`packages/web-components/@elements`](packages/web-components/@elements) directory.

 ### Building packages
 To build an individual package, run the following command: